cilginc/static-site-server/README.md

 ```

 Now, if you visit `localhost:8000` in your browser, you should see the website running.
+But it says 403 Forbidden  because we still don't uploaded html file to docker.
 ### Using rsync to Upload `index.html` to the Docker Machine

 ```sh